finos/legend/docs/getting-started/create-model.md

     ![Select property type and cardinality](images/select-property-type-cardinality.JPG)

-## Add a super type
+## Add a Super Type

-Add a super type to the model to show a relationship between classes or business concepts.
+Add a Super Type to the model to show a relationship between classes or business concepts.

 Let's create a new class called **LegalEntity**.